5 Showing the Right Numbers with ggplot() Data Transformations

 geom_bar(aes(y = ..prop.., group = 1))

 Say we also were feeling artistic and wanted to add some color to the above plot.
 We could map colors to regions, but remember what we talked about in the first week of class about redundancy.
-We’re going to produce a legend for our colors.
+Ggplot is going to produce a legend for our colors.
 That’s just silly, since the legend labels are going to be identical to our x-axis labels.

 ggplot(Data) +